-Whether your business is damaged by a hurricane, tropical storm, vandals or other peril, your insurance coverage typically provides the financial funds to rebuild or repair your facility and cover other losses.
+Whether your business is damaged by a hurricane or tropical storm, your insurance coverage typically provides the financial funds to rebuild or repair your facility and cover other losses.
 The amount paid on a claim and the timeliness of such payment can have a dramatic impact on the financial well-being of your business.
-While we are about halfway through hurricane season, there are many that say we are overdue for a hurricane to make landfall in Florida.
-As an experienced commercial insurance claims attorney and former adjuster, I have provided an overview in this two-part blog post of steps you will want to take after suffering loss from a covered peril.
+As an experienced commercial insurance claims attorney and former adjuster, below I provide an overview of steps you will want to take after suffering an insurance loss.

 If you are a business owner with proper insurance coverage, your damages and lost business income will typically be covered by one of your insurance policies.
 First-party property policies will cover property damage except for flood damage.
 Flood damage must be covered by the federal flood program.
 Specialized policies can cover a range of other losses, including inland marine, event cancellation or multi-peril policies.
 In the wake of an event causing a loss, the first step is to contact your insurance brokers to obtain copies of all policies, so you can ascertain the full extent of potential coverage.